 A loss of net neutrality would mean ISPs could make deals with websites to prioritise content.
 This would result in more rigid ‘content packages,’ which would result in higher costs to everybody.

 This could impact large and small businesses since a ‘tiered’ internet would mean additional costs could be levied on every website.
 This would potentially require all online businesses to pay every ISP to ensure their visibility online.
 These additional costs could mean the demise of small online businesses who could not afford all the additional costs needed to simply have an online presence.

 An ISP could automatically limit what might and might not be seen online, while certain content and services could be blocked entirely.
 This is not only for people accessing the internet but, once again, it’s potentially devastating for a company’s online viability, including its own ability to access the websites of partners or platforms that may be needed to create or foster business.

 If you want to read about how Brexit and other factors could affect net neutrality in the near future then you can find part two of our series here.

 What can you do to protect your business?

-Look into colocation or connectivity services from a carrier-neutral data centre.
+Look into colocation or connectivity services from a carrier-neutral data centre, who will be able to provide you with whatever internet speeds you need.
 This is a facility that is entirely independent of ISPs, and offers clients a wide variety of connection options.
 There are many advantages that come from using a data centre, one of which is ‘ISP agility’, which allows them to avoid higher costs by keeping ISPs in fierce competition with one another.